Firefighters face high winds stoking deadly blazes in U.S. Northwest

 Dozens more homes have been reduced to ruins in Idaho and Oregon in recent days.

-The governors of Oregon and Idaho joined Washington state in calling up state National Guard troops backed by military aircraft to help combat blazes.
+In Oregon, Governor Kate Brown toured a fire zone in her state on Wednesday and along with Idaho Governor C.L.
+"Butch" Otter called up state National Guard troops backed by military aircraft to help combat blazes in their respective states.

+A dozen large wildfires that have collectively charred some 330,000 acres (1,335 square km) continued to burn in Oregon as of Thursday, though half of them were 50 percent or more contained, the interagency fire centre reported.

+The most damaging of them has already destroyed 36 homes and was threatening more than 700 structures as it burned largely unchecked near the town of John Day, fire officials said.

-(Reporting by Eric M. Johnson in Seattle and Curtis Skinner in San Francisco; Additional reporting by Shelby Sebens in Portland, Oregon; Editing by Steve Gorman and Eric Walsh)
+(Reporting by Eric M. Johnson in Seattle; Additional reporting by Shelby Sebens in Portland, Oregon; Writing and additional reporting by Curtis Skinner from San Francisco; Editing by Steve Gorman and Eric Walsh)